Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA

 Once the representative parameters are obtained, they are propagated to the remaining sub-problems via the Bias-Aware Transfer Rule (Step 4 of Fig.\ \ref{fig:method_overview}).
 This mechanism determines whether the landscape of a target sub-problem $G_i^{(m)}$ is sufficiently similar to the representative to warrant direct parameter transfer.

 We first calculate the aggregate magnitude of the induced local magnetic fields, $B = \frac{1}{N} \sum |h_k|$, for both the representative and the target graphs.
 We then evaluate the bias distortion $\Delta B = |B_{\text{target}} - B_{\text{rep}}|$.
 If this distortion is below a critical threshold (experimentally set at 0.3), the landscapes are deemed congruent, and we apply Direct Transfer, simply copying $\bm{\theta}^*_\mathrm{rep}$ to the target.
-Conversely, if $\Delta B > 0.3$, there is a small difference in linear bias, which suggests a shift in the ground state.
-In this scenario, we employ a Warm-Start strategy, initializing the target with $\bm{\theta}^*_\mathrm{rep}$, followed by a short fine-tuning (e.g., 10 epochs) to adapt to the new landscape.
+Conversely, if $\Delta B > 0.3$, this indicates a significant difference in the induced linear bias, which suggests a shift in the ground state. (we discuss the threshold selection in more detail in Appendix~\ref{sec:appendix_sensitivity}).
+In this scenario, we employ a Warm-Start strategy, initializing the target with $\bm{\theta}^*_\mathrm{rep}$, followed by a brief fine-tuning stage (e.g., 10 epochs) to adapt to the new landscape.

 With the parameters established for all instances, we execute the remaining quantum sub-circuits (Step 5 of Fig.\ \ref{fig:method_overview}) to evaluate their expectation values.
 Finally, we aggregate the results and select the configuration that yields the minimum global energy (Step 6 of Fig.\ \ref{fig:method_overview}) as an approximate solution to the original problem.